epics-modules/opcua/Using-Security.md

 An IOC using the OPC UA Device Support is considered to be a production system.
 As such, it has to be fully configured and supplied with the certificates needed to connect to the configured OPC UA servers.
 Other than general purpose and example clients, the IOC cannot and should not interactively create self-signed certificates or change the trust for a certificate that a server presents.

-To support setting up the certificate store, the `opcuaSaveRejected` iocShell command will configure the IOC to save rejected (untrusted) server certificates in a specified location (default: `/tmp/<ioc>@<host>`).
+To support setting up the certificate store, the `opcuaSaveRejected` iocShell command will configure the IOC to save rejected (untrusted) server certificates in a specified location (default: `/tmp/<ioc>@<host>`), using DER format.
 Copying such a certificate file to the IOC's certificate store (under `trusted/certs`) will explicitly trust the certificate and allow secure connections to the server.

+When using the UA SDK low level client, the trusted server certificates (under `trusted/certs`) must use DER format. ([See below](#managing-certificates) for how to convert between formats.)

 Alternatively, you can use a general purpose client (e.g., the `UaExpert` tool) to connect to the server, trust its certificate, and use the certificate file from that client's certificate store.
-(You could also import it into your certificate management tool, see below.)
+(You could also import it into your certificate management tool, [see below]((#managing-certificates)).)

-*Important Note:* During the process of saving the untrusted server certificate, a man-in-the-middle could send its own certificate to the IOC.
-Only add a server certificate to the trusted certificate store if you are sure it actually originates from the server (e.g., on a trusted network, after verifying its thumb print)!
+*Important Note:* During the process of endpoint discovery and saving the untrusted server certificate, a man-in-the-middle could send its own certificate to the IOC.
+Only add a server certificate to the trusted certificate store if you are sure it actually originates from the server (e.g., on a trusted network, after verifying its thumb print).
 This act of trusting is the crucial and weakest point when using self-signed certificates.

 ### Certificate Store Setup